 Fun – three in one!
+More surprise finds.
 I think all these dresses were owned by one woman who loved the easy-wear shirt-style frocks of the late 1950’s to early 1960’s.
-The nicest one, in center, was custom-made and is maybe the “newest” of the 3.
+Although two of them have back closures, The nicest one, in center, was custom-made and is maybe the “newest” of the 3.
 It’s got a vintage nylon zipper whereas the other two have metal zips.
 They came from Montgomery Ward and Sears and Roebuck.

 A little large for me, so they’ll probably find their way onto eBay next Spring, but I love them just the same.
 Wonder who recently had to give them up ?
 Part of the mystery – you just never know . . . . . . . . . . . . . . . . . . . .